Which type of psychotherapy?

 Psychiatrists are physicians (MDs) who specialize in mental disorders, much as a dermatologist specializes in skin disease, or a cardiologist in heart disease.
 Psychiatrists are the only MHPs who can prescribe medication (aside from psychiatric nurse practitioners, who can do so without physician supervision in 21 states, California not included), and are also best equipped to differentiate medical conditions that only appear psychiatric.
 Traditionally, psychiatrists emphasized psychoanalytically derived therapy.
 This has changed in recent decades, with a marked de-emphasis on providing any psychotherapy at all: most American psychiatrists mainly prescribe medication.
 Those who still offer in-depth psychotherapy in addition to, or sometimes instead of, medication tend to be found in major urban centers such as New York, San Francisco, and Boston.

 The major divide in psychotherapy today is between the psychoanalytically-derived therapies, which I will call dynamic therapy, and the cognitive and behavioral psychotherapies, which I will abbreviate CBT.
-Dynamic therapy can be traced back to Freud, but has evolved significantly in the century since psychoanalysis was first developed.
+Dynamic therapy can be traced back to Freud, but has evolved significantly in the 125 years since psychoanalysis was first developed.
 Its fundamental premise is that certain unacceptable thoughts and feelings lie outside our conscious awareness, yet affect our conscious feelings and behavior.
 Psychotherapy aims toward insight ("making the unconscious conscious") and/or toward providing a healing therapeutic relationship that allows the psyche to recover naturally from past trauma and to develop more mature functioning.
 Dynamic therapy is unscripted, exploratory, and unique for each individual.
 It maximizes spontaneous, uncensored expression.

 CBT is rooted in the experimentalist tradition of academic psychology, although it is noteworthy that Aaron T. Beck, the father of cognitive therapy, started out as a psychiatrist and psychoanalyst.
 Fundamental premises of CBT are that feelings follow thoughts, and that unhealthy thoughts can be unlearned and replaced by healthier alternatives.
 Patients are directed to take note of their thoughts by keepings weekly logs or "thought records."
 The therapist reviews these records with the patient during their session, highlighting pathogenic (unhealthy) beliefs and self-statements that lead to symptoms, and proposing healthier alternatives.
 CBT is more structured than dynamic therapy, and more directly symptom-focused.
 While many CBT therapists accept the existence of the dynamic unconscious, it plays little or no role in treatment.